davidpesce/moodle-mod_tincanlaunch/README.md

 This plugin is installed in the same way as any activity plugin.
 Simply drop the tincanlaunch folder into your mod folder on your moodle and then install via system administration as normal.

-**WARNING:** Some users have experienced issues with installing this plugin by uploading it asd a zip using Moodle's addon installer.
+**WARNING:** Some users have experienced issues with installing my plugins by using Moodle's addon installer in the admin interface.
 This method of installion is not currently supported.

 ###Course set up